Aug 1, 2019 | Customer Service | Reading Time: 5 minutes

 Rule Number 1: speed

-Customers want things now.
+We said it before and we do it again: customers want things now.
 Not later.
 They value their time and appreciate businesses that understand that.
 So the faster and easier a solution is, the better will be the customer experience.

 Let’s have a look at this graphic brought by Superoffice based on the research conducted by Ipsos Moris: